Dasharo/docs/docs/osf-trivia-list/dasharo.md

 skiboot/heads](https://docs.dasharo.com/variants/talos_2/releases/) payload,
 and we expect more flavors to appear in the future.

-## What value Dasharo provides in comparison to coreboot?
+## What value does Dasharo provide in comparison to coreboot?

 - Dasharo is open-source firmware distribution based on [coreboot](https://coreboot.org) and other open-source firmware frameworks